 - Applicants must be 18 years of age or older.

 - We do require that all volunteers complete a Rabies vaccine series of three injections.
 Once you are offered a spot in the program, you will be expected to start the series and provide documentation of its completion.
 This is quite expensive and will be your financial responsibility.
 The vaccine is offered at the UF Student Health Services, the Santa Fe Student Health Center, Alachua County Health Department, and some private doctors as well.
 Some insurance companies will cover this series, so it’s good to ask.
-Please verify that you will be able to afford this vaccine series prior to applying.

 - Zoo Med volunteers are also required to have a Tuberculosis screen each year, which is available at all of the above named locations as well.
 This is at your financial responsibility.